Available Damages in a Wrongful Death Case

 While there is, of course, no amount of money that can replace the loved one you have lost, it is possible to ascribe a monetary value to that loss for purposes of compensation.
 This is what is usually done for non-economic damages.

 In the state of California, a cap exists on the amount you can recover for non-economic damages in medical malpractice that leads to a wrongful death case.
 Under the Medical Injury Compensation Reform Act of 1975, you cannot recover more than $250,000 for non-economic loss.

 It is important to note that you cannot sue for or recover compensation for pain and suffering, either for yourself or your loved one, in a wrongful death case.
 It is only permitted to sue for pain and suffering in a survival action.
 The amount of compensation you can recover under this non-economic loss include the following:

 - Loss of marital relations by a spouse

-- A parent or sibling’s emotional distress where they witness the incident that takes the life of the wrongful death victim
+- A parent’s or sibling’s emotional distress from witnessing the incident that took the life of the wrongful death victim

 The purpose of this category of compensation is to punish the defendant for their wrongful act that led to the death of the deceased.
 It often arises in cases where the actions of the defendant were intentional, reckless, wanton, or malicious.

 In any of these instances, the court would award a money sum against the defendant.
 Your wrongful death lawyer will advise you as to what circumstances will warrant a request for punitive damages.

 West Coast Trial Lawyers Is Here to Help